Do You Need Photography Business Insurance?

 - Insurance company: Costs and coverage limits will vary from one insurance company to the next.

-Some insurance companies offer general liability insurance as low as $99 a year for basic coverage.
-As you add on additional necessary coverage your cost will increase.
+Some insurance companies offer general liability insurance as low as $99 a year for basic and affordable coverage.
+As you add on additional coverage it will be an additional cost.
 The best way to get an accurate quote on the cost is to speak with a knowledgeable agent.

 | Business Income Coverage: